2011 South Holland District Council election

 The 2011 South Holland District Council election took place on 5 May 2011 to elect members of the South Holland District Council in England.
 It was held on the same day as other local elections.

-Results
+Results summary

 Council composition

 Following the last election in 2007, the composition of the council was:

 After the election, the composition of the council was: